David Keith (physicist): Carbon engineering

 In the 1990s and 2000s, Keith worked on CO2 capture and storage, considering it in terms of technology, economics and regulatory policy in the energy industry.
 Keith emphasizes that the primary goal in combating climate change must be the reduction of carbon emissions.
 However, it will still be necessary to counteract the effects of the carbon dioxide that has already been released into the atmosphere.
 He therefore sees multiple approaches to the problem of climate change, including pollution-management techniques and a "carbon tax", as desirable.
 He has been criticized by environmental groups, politicians and energy-related business people for different recommendations.

 As of 2005, Keith's team at the University of Calgary built a five-metre tower to test the feasibility of removing "scrubbing" CO2 from the air and storing it underground.

 In 2009 Keith founded Carbon Engineering, which seeks to develop technologies for the removal of carbon dioxide from the air and its conversion into pure CO2.

 Having created the company, he largely ceased to do research and policy analysis in that area, feeling it would be a conflict of interest.

 As of October 2015, Carbon Engineering opened a demonstration plant for direct-air CO2 capture, in Squamish, British Columbia.
 The company hopes to use the carbon dioxide extracted from the air to produce an energy-dense synthetic carbon-based fuel, suitable for semis, buses and aircraft.
 Ideally they would like to produce a fuel that is economical, carbon-based and carbon-neutral.
 Financial backers of Carbon Engineering include Bill Gates, N. Murray Edwards, Peter J. Thomson, Chevron Corporation, Occidental Petroleum, and mining conglomerate BHP.
+Occidental purchased the company in 2023 for $1.1 billion; Keith held about four percent ownership prior to the sale.